eerohele/blog.flowthing.me/posts/repl.markdown

 3 ; Evaluation result
 ```

-Even though a Clojure REPL reads Clojure forms by default, there's nothing stopping you from making an R that reads from its input on a by-character or by-line basis.
+Aside from using R to rewrite code, you can use it to change the orientation in which it reads code.
+A Clojure REPL reads Clojure forms by default, but there's nothing stopping you from making an R that reads from its input on a by-character or by-line basis.

 A standard Clojure REPL does not stop reading when it encounters a newline.
-This means that if you type an incomplete form such as `(inc 1` into a REPL, instead of throwing a syntax error, Clojure waits for additional input, expecting to encounter the closing parenthesis eventually.
+This means that if you type an incomplete form such as `(inc 1` (missing close parenthesis) into a REPL, instead of throwing a syntax error, Clojure waits for additional input, expecting to encounter the closing parenthesis eventually.

 If a syntax error is what you'd prefer, you make a REPL that reads forms in a line-oriented fashion: